andersrosen/dbpp/README.md

 A simple database client library for C++

 The purpose of dbpp is to provide an easy-to-use interface to SQL databases.
-It is currently under development and the interface is not stable.
+It is currently under development and the **interface is not stable**.
 So far sqlite3 is the only supported database.

 ## Build status